 Perfect Egg Yolk for Baby

-8 [or any amount you desire] organic eggs
+8 organic eggs (or any amount you desire)

-Place eggs in a single layer in saucepan.
-Cover with cold water by 1 inch, add baking soda.
+1. Place eggs in a single layer in saucepan.
+Cover with cold water by 1 inch and add baking soda.
 Over medium heat, slowly bring to a boil.
 When you have reached a boil, cover and remove from heat.
-Let sit for 12 minutes.
+Let sit for 10 minutes.

-With a slotted spoon, transfer eggs to a medium bowl filled halfway with ice and water, this will stop them from cooking any longer.
-Let cool for at least 5 minutes.
+2. With a slotted spoon, transfer eggs to a medium bowl filled halfway with ice and water, this will stop them from cooking any longer.
+Let cool for at least 5 minutes and then transfer the eggs to a towel to dry.
 Peel and scoop out egg yolk.

 Can be eaten right away, or store in the fridge in a covered container for up to a week.